 Disability, Diversity and Inclusion Resources

-Many JHU students have additional questions about career development beyond how to organize a resume.
-The Career Center is here to serve students of all backgrounds and identities, and help you reach your individual goals.
+The Homewood Career Center is here to serve students of all backgrounds and identities, and help you reach your individual goals.

 - The Job Accommodation Network (JAN): one of the leading providers for information for job seekers regarding the Americans with Disabilities Act Amendments Act (ADAAA).

 - Searchable Online Accommodation Resource (SOAR) : a resource powered by JAN which allows people to select a category of disability and see the appropriate accommodation options that are available to them through their employers under ADAAA.

 - The U.S. Equal Employment Opportunity Commission (EEOC): government resource providing key information for job applicants who are protected by ADAAA.

 - Getting Hired: a recruitment solution dedicated to helping inclusive employers search for and hire professional individuals and veterans with disabilities.

 - Federal Resume Guide for People with Disabilities: a comprehensive document addressing resume writing and Schedule A federal hiring questions.

 - Out For Work: Out for Work functions as a complimentary component in the total educational experience of LGBT students, primarily in the development, evaluation, initiation and implementation of career plans and opportunities.